Ernie Perez: Director of Educational Technology

 Maria Afzal: Educational Technologist

-Prior to coming to Boston University, Maria worked as an Educational Technologist at UMass Amherst where she supported Learning Management Systems, Audience Response and Lecture Capture platform.
+Prior to coming to Boston University, Maria worked as an Educational Technologist and online Course Designer at UMass Amherst.
 Maria holds a B.S (Hons) in Computer Science, MFA in Multimedia Arts and a M.Ed in Learning Technologies from UMass Amherst.